top of page

 la mure mountain road.jpg

-I'm a historian and writer based from Lexington, Kentucky.
+I'm a historian and writer based in Lexington, Kentucky.
 After calling Washington, DC home for 16 great years, my family returned to the Bluegrass.

 I'm trained as a cultural and social historian of the modern Middle East, and I like to use small, personal stories to illuminate a bigger picture.
 I write mainly about the places I know best (Morocco, Kentucky, DC, and the Outer Banks), but I'm open to pitches and ideas from anywhere.

-I'm currently working on two book projects: a novel about a college rock band who makes it big(gish) and attempts a reunion tour, and a social history of tea and sugar in modern Morocco (a project that came out of my doctoral dissertation).
+I'm currently working on two book projects: a social and economic history of tea and sugar in modern Morocco (a project that came out of my doctoral dissertation) and a book about Americans fighting in the Rif War (1921-1926).

-I am on the Board of Box2Box, a Lexington non-profit that supports refugees through soccer and after-school tutoring support.
+I am President of the Board of Directors of Box2Box, a Lexington non-profit that supports refugees through soccer and after-school tutoring support.
 I am also a Fellow at the Tangier American Legation Institute for Moroccan Studies.
 I have previously served on the Editorial Committee for the Middle East Report (MERIP).
 My research and writing has been supported by an ACLS/Mellon Dissertation Completion Fellowship, a Fulbright-Hays Doctoral Dissertation Research Abroad Award, and an American Institute for Maghrib Studies Fellowship.

 I live in Lexington, Kentucky with my wife, Judy, our kids, Gibson and Maggie, and our cat, Arthur.
 We love the Beatles.